- General Liability

 In his role as assistant director of the Casualty Department, Howard works in step with the director managing the administration process of the firm's largest legal department, which includes human relations, workflow, attorney productivity, client relations and marketing.
-With his ability to identify and maximize the talents of others, he assists in recruiting top talent and building the legal team at multiple levels.
-His skills as an organizational leader with over 25 years experience enable him to successfully navigate and manage over 195 attorneys.
+With his ability to identify and maximize the talents of others, he assists in recruiting top talent and building the Casualty Department's legal team at multiple levels.
+His skills as an organizational leader, with over 25 years experience, enable him to successfully navigate and manage nearly 200 attorneys.

 In addition to his management role, Howard is also the chair of the General Liability Practice Group and co-chair of the Retail Liability Practice Group, where he plays a more substantive role in the handling of case files.
 As an experienced litigator, he has defended hundreds of premises and retail liability claims as well as several complex, high-exposure matters on behalf of insurance companies and self-insureds.

 Throughout his career, Howard has been a frequent lecturer on the topics of The Art of Negotiation, Pennsylvania Premises Liability Laws and The Pennsylvania Retail Theft Act.
 He is the co-chair and course planner for the Pennsylvania Bar Institute's Premises Liability seminar How To Win the Fall Down Case.

-A graduate of the University of Pennsylvania with a Bachelor of Arts in Economics, Howard worked for General Electric for two years before enrolling in Villanova University School of Law where he graduated with a juris doctor in 1986.
+After graduating from the University of Pennsylvania with a bachelor of arts in Economics, Howard worked for General Electric for two years before enrolling in Villanova University School of Law where he graduated with a juris doctor in 1986.

 Howard is a big supporter of the arts.
 He, along with his wife and two daughters, volunteer in community theatre programs for adults and children.